Qualification: BA (Hons)

 What you will study

 On our BA (Hons) Applied and Contemporary Theatre course, you will be taught by industry-leading professionals and will join a vibrant community of talented performers, theatre makers, creative practitioners, stage managers and technicians.
-Students embark on a journey that will equip them to devise, produce and direct theatre, work creatively in a range of settings such as prisons, youth centres and care homes, build industry contacts and become the next generation of performance artists/activists and creative entrepreneurs.
-As well as studying core skills in performing disciplines (voice, singing, movement, theatre making and music), course content includes but isn’t limited to:
+Students embark on a journey that will equip them to devise, produce and facilitate theatre, work creatively in a range of settings such as prisons, youth centres and care homes, build industry contacts and become the next generation of performance artists, applied theatre practitioners, activists and creative entrepreneurs.
+As well as studying core skills in performing disciplines (voice, ensemble singing, movement, theatre making and music), course content includes but isn’t limited to:

 • Theatre for Social Change